 The celebration of Durga Puja in Hyderabad starts with the worship of Lord Ganesha followed by women dancing around a flower arrangement.

-One of the main highlights of Kullu Dussehra celebration is instead of burning statues of Ravana, the celebration ends with the Lankadhan ceremony.
+One of the main highlights of Kullu Dussehra celebration is that instead of burning statues of Ravana, the celebration ends with the Lankadhan ceremony.
 Under which the burning of the Lanka basically made up of dry leaves, grass, and twigs on the banks of river Beas.

 In Bastar, the celebration of Durga Puja is organized for 75-days.
 The celebration is all about nature, spirituality, and worship of Devi Danteshwari.

-Distinctive rituals at this age-old tribal festival include deri gadhai (posting of the pillars, kalash sthapana), kachan gaadi(throne installation for Devi Kachan), Muria durbar (conference of tribal chieftains) and on the last day ohadi (farewell to the goddess).
+Distinctive rituals at this age-old tribal festival include Deri gadhai (posting of the pillars, Kalash sthapana), Kanchan gaddi (throne installation for Devi Kachan), Muria durbar (conference of tribal chieftains) and on the last day ohadi (farewell to the goddess).

 The 10 days long festival of Dussehra brings peace and festivity and this festival is celebrated with much pomp at numerous fascinating locations of India.

-However, every state of India has its own culture and flavor to celebrate this auspicious festival of Maa Durga.
+However, every state of India has its own culture and flavour to celebrate this auspicious festival of Maa Durga.
 So, explore the above-given places and take the eternal blessings to lead a life filled with prosperity and happiness.